cyberjug/website/docs/cyberland/cyberland2020_speaker.md

 A: There is no special setup or installation needed.
 You can share your screen, upload slides, show your webcam picture and much more.

 Q: How do I enter the Webinar room?
-A: Markus wanted to play around with his screencast software, so he produced a short video on YoutTube:
+A: Markus wanted to play around with his screencast software, so he produced a short video:

 <p>
 <div align="center" border="1">